 At no time should students give or sell their permits to another person or student to use.
 The permit must be used by the student who originally obtained the permit.
-For questions, please contact the Student Services, Engagement, and Leadership Office.
+For questions, please contact Campus Police.
 More parking information can also be obtained from the Campus Traffic Rules and Regulations portion of the Student Handbook.